 The probiotics market is expected to reach $74.69 Billion (USD) by 2025.
 As consumers become more educated about the benefits of specific probiotic strains, they are seeking out products that target specific health conditions.
 The use of probiotics as an alternative to pharmaceuticals to target those conditions is contributing to this market growth, and also to the ongoing research being done with different strains.

-Probiotic supplement manufacturers are closely following this research in order to have new products ready to target these specific health benefits as soon as the clinical support is available.
-They start studying and working with the strains early on, so they can create and refine the ideal formulation to deliver a safe, effective and viable finished product.
+Probiotic supplement manufacturers are closely following this research in order to have new products ready to target these specific health benefits as soon as clinical support is available.
+They start studying and working with the strains early on, so they can create and refine the ideal formulation to deliver a safe, effective, and viable finished product.
 They also understand what can be said on the label of the product, clearly communicating the benefit of the private label probiotic without using any risky language or making any unsubstantiated claims.

 Sourcing the Right Probiotic Strains

 While there are many different probiotic species and strains available today, not all of them lend themselves to being manufactured into a supplement form.
 Some of them cannot be combined with other strains, as they will either kill or be killed by them.
-Some of them require such a high amount to offer any real health benefits that they either become cost-prohibitive to include, or it would require too many capsules be taken.
+Some of them require such a high amount to offer any real health benefits that they either become cost-prohibitive to include, or it would require too many capsules to be taken.
 Some of them simply can’t survive the processing.
 Thankfully, there are experienced manufacturers who have already done all of this research and created proven, market-ready formulas available as private label probiotics.

 The majority of organisms currently included in dietary supplement probiotic products are Lactobacilli and Bifidobacteria.
 These probiotic strains have been widely studied for their health benefits and are a popular choice for use in dietary supplements.
 Also included for their hardiness are the Bacillus species, which have the ability to protect themselves when conditions are not favorable, such as potentially harmful (or deadly) stomach acids and enzymes.